xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

   fork

 **Warning**: The golden rule of `git rebase` is to never use it on _public_ branches.
-So, before you run git rebase, always ask yourself, "Is anyone else looking at this branch?".
+So, before you run `git rebase`, always ask yourself, "Is anyone else looking at this branch?"

 ## Advanced user